0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Add a non-root user

 For best security practice root should not be default user.
+There are two good reasons for this

 Add a non-root user:

 ````bash
 sudo adduser userNameHere